azubiri/learning-open62541-library/README.md

 ## Introduction

 This repository is made for learning open62541 library.
 A library which uses the OPC UA protocol.
+This branch covers for just client side applications.

 <a name="set"></a>
 ## Settings